shehreendheda/UDF_Python/README.md

 In the video lesson, you learned about the syntax and code block of user-defined functions.

 1. The `def` keyword is used at the start of the function definition.
-2. The function is given a unique name followed by parentheses and a colon `def myfunction():`
+2. The function is given a unique name followed by parentheses and a colon. `def myfunction():`
-3. Positional and optional parameters are listed in the parentheses. `def myfunction(a,b=3):`
+3. Parameters listed in the parenthesese determine the number of positional and optional arguments passed into the function when it is called. `def myfunction(a,b=3):`
 4. The code block is started on a new line and is indented by 4 spaces.
 The code block can include
     - Variable assignments
     - Operators